Provisioning and Development

 Development and Production Environments

-To develop and deploy the provider side of a client/server app, you must get SSL certificates from Member Center.
-Each certificate is limited to a single app, identified by its bundle ID.
-Each certificate is also limited to one of two development environments, each with its own assigned hostname:
+To develop and deploy the provider side of a client/server app, you must get app SSL certificates from Member Center.
+The HTTP/2-based provider API lets you use a single certificate for both development and production environments.

 To learn how to code sign and provision your app during development, read App Distribution Quick Start.
 For how to enable APNs, read Configuring Push Notifications in App Distribution Guide.